 Della Rocca is very good on Romero’s theological stances.
 He was no kind of moderniser, but he had no problem with Vatican II, seeing it as a pastoral event rather than a mechanism to question dogma.
 His devotion to Rome was fierce and he sought to bring a universalist complexion to the Latin American Church.
 He thought the earthly concerns of Liberation Theology overlooked the fact that a grander form of liberation was the true purpose of faith.

 Della Rocca’s analysis is appreciative but candid.
 Romero did not lack critics and he made mistakes, but all too often he found himself in tortuous situations.
 The trick, as the author puts it, is to avoid locking “Romero up in the box of the ideological conflicts of his era”.

 Even when listing the latest acts of brutality from his Sunday pulpit, Romero was thinking and acting like a priest.
 This, at any rate, is Della Rocca’s perspective, and he reminds us that the Church, when beatifying Romero, recorded that he was struck down in odium fidei, out of hatred of the faith.

-This article first appeared in the January 8 2016 issue of The Catholic Herald.
+This article first appeared in the Christmas double issue of The Catholic Herald.
 To download the entire issue for free with our new app, go here